34 Best Apps to learn the Korean Language in 2026

 Do you want to visit South Korea as a tourist or for business?

 If so, you may need to know survival phrases to talk with locals.
-That is where an app like Learn Korean Phrasebook is fruitful.
+That is where an app such as Learn Korean Phrasebook is useful.

-Learn Korean Phrasebook has tons of ready-to-use sentences covering many topics.
-For example, airports, immigration, taxis, hotels, restaurants, tourist sites, visitor centers, streets, bus stops, travel agencies, and more.
+The Learn Korean Phrasebook features many ready-to-use sentences covering various topics, including airports, immigration, taxis, hotels, restaurants, tourist sites, visitor centers, streets, bus stops, travel agencies, and more.

-It covers everyday phrases and also the audio recording of native speakers.
-So you will understand how people speak in real-life situations.
+It covers everyday phrases and audio recordings of native speakers, so you will understand how people speak in real-life situations.
 That makes studying Korean pretty accurate.

-Pricing: The free version has many phrases to start with.
-If you need more lessons and pro features, make an In-app purchase at $24.99.
+Pricing: The free version includes numerous phrases to begin with.
+If you need more lessons and pro features, you can make an In-app purchase for $24.99.

 18. Viki — Korean Movies & TV-Series

-Learning Korean through movies and TV series is fun and practical to study and achieve fluency.
-If you are looking for an app that can help in both, Viki is a superb choice.
+Learning Korean through movies and TV series is fun and practical for studying and achieving fluency.
+Viki is a superb choice if you want an app to help both of you.

-Viki is a fantastic outlet for films and TV shows from East and Southeast countries, including Korea.
+Viki is a fantastic outlet for films and TV shows from East and Southeast Asia, including Korea.
 It is also a superb app for Japanese learners.

-It has subtitles in English to understand the dialogues and to measure your reading skills.
-You can also try Korean subtitles if you are at an advanced level.
+It has English subtitles to help you understand the dialogue and measure your reading skills.
+If you are advanced, you can also try Korean subtitles.

-To maximize the learning experience and learn something meaningful, combine it with an online dictionary.
+To maximize the learning experience and ensure meaningful learning, combine it with an online dictionary.
 You can also write on a notepad to study and practice unknown words and phrases.

 Pricing: Viki is free.
 Create an account and see any video of your choice.
-But the free one comes with periodic ads, which makes things annoying.
-So, if you prefer uninterrupted viewing pleasure, sign up for a premium.
+However, the free version includes periodic ads, which can be disruptive.
+If you prefer uninterrupted viewing, sign up for a premium account.

 19. KoreanClass101

 KoreanClass101, part of the Innovative language learning family, is one of the oldest online platforms for learning Korean.
-It helps you practice and enhances your Korean ability in many ways, mainly by listening.
+It helps you practice and enhance your Korean proficiency in many ways, primarily through listening.

-The platform has thousands of lessons that focus on specific topics and always add something new.
-All are easily accessible and straightforward to understand.
-So, you can learn what you want.
+The platform features thousands of lessons covering specific topics and continually adds new ones.
+All are easily accessible and straightforward to understand, so you can learn what you want.

-KoreanClass101 has lessons as per your need and purpose.
+KoreanClass101 offers lessons tailored to meet your needs and purposes.
 For example, it has short audio and video lessons to teach you Korean.
-Also, there are tasks for grammar, writing, traveling to Korea for higher study, or culture.
+Additionally, there are tasks related to grammar, writing, traveling to Korea for higher study, or culture.

-The site has many tools, such as flashcards, slideshows, vocab lists, and quizzes.
-You can also record your voice and compare it with locals or slow down the audio.
-So, this can help improve your pronunciation.
+The site offers various tools, including flashcards, slideshows, vocabulary lists, and quizzes.
+You can also record your voice and compare it with locals or slow down the audio, which can help improve your pronunciation.

-The library is vast, with a variety of topics.
-Still, drawbacks like high English usage, less organization, and fewer explanations exist.
+The library is extensive and encompasses a wide range of topics.
+Still, drawbacks include excessive use of English, less organization, and fewer explanations.

-Pricing: Besides a limited 3 free lessons, pick between basic, premium, and premium+ to get the real benefit.
+Pricing: In addition to a limited number of free lessons, you can choose among basic, premium, and premium+ to obtain the full benefit.
 The price depends on the duration and plan, ranging from $8 to $47.
-1-on-1 online learning is the principal difference between the two premium options.
+The principal difference between the two premium options is the availability of 1-on-1 online learning.

 20. Talk To Me In Korean

 Most Korean learning apps are for a specific set of learners.
 In contrast, the app has something for everyone.
-It has study material for beginners to advanced to improve your language regardless of your level.
+It offers study materials for both beginners and advanced users, allowing you to improve your language skills regardless of your level.

-TTMIK is an amazing app for studying diverse aspects of the Korean language.
-It includes alphabets, vocabulary, grammar rules, sentence formation, phrases, and many more.
+TTMIK is a fantastic app for studying diverse aspects of the Korean language.
+It includes alphabet, vocabulary, grammar rules, sentence formation, and phrases.

-A detailed grammar description, vocabulary study, and day-to-day dialog are part of these courses.
+A detailed description of grammar, a vocabulary study, and day-to-day dialogue are part of these courses.
 As you go through the lessons, you can access flashcards, phrasebooks, and other assignments to keep you hooked.

-Besides online and workbook studies, there is a TTMIK Korean learning podcast.
-It has over 150 short conversations on various topics in day-to-day life.
+In addition to online and workbook studies, there is a TTMIK Korean learning podcast.
+It comprises more than 150 brief conversations on various topics in everyday life.
 It is excellent for improving your listening and reading ability.

-Do you like to study Korean through in-depth content, good examples, English explanations, and fun hosts?
+Do you enjoy studying Korean through in-depth content, engaging examples, English explanations, and entertaining hosts?
 Then, consider TTMIK.

-Pricing: The free plan has some introductory lessons, which are suitable to start.
-But if you need 100’s premium lessons, video dialogues, quizzes, and more, opt for Premium.
-It costs US$12.99/month and US$93/year.
+Pricing: The free plan includes some introductory lessons suitable for beginners.
+However, opt for Premium if you need hundreds of lessons, video dialogues, quizzes, and more.
+It costs $12.99/month and $93/year.

 21. TOPIK ONE